 Researchers continue to look for foods that affect prostate cancer risk.
-Scientists have found some substances in tomatoes and soybeans that may help to prevent prostate cancer.
+Scientists have found some substances in tomatoes and soybeans that may help prevent prostate cancer.
 They are trying to develop related compounds that are even more powerful and might be taken as supplements.
 So far, most research suggests that a balanced diet that includes these foods as well as other fruits and vegetables is better than taking these substances as supplements.

-Other recent studies have found that men with high levels of vitamin D seem to have a lower risk of getting the more lethal forms of prostate cancer.
+Some studies have found that men with high levels of vitamin D seem to have a lower risk of getting the more lethal forms of prostate cancer.
 Overall though, studies have not found that vitamin D protects against prostate cancer.

 New computer programs allow doctors to better plan the radiation doses and approaches for both external radiation therapy and brachytherapy.

-Newer treatments for early stage cancers: Researchers are now studying newer forms of treatment for early stage prostate cancer, either as the first treatment or as treatment after unsuccessful radiation treatment.
+Newer treatments for early-stage cancers: Researchers are now studying newer forms of treatment for early-stage prostate cancer, either as the first treatment or as treatment after unsuccessful radiation treatment.

-Last Medical Review: 03/09/2012
+Last Medical Review: 01/09/2015

-Last Revised: 01/17/2013
+Last Revised: 02/09/2016